bitrise-io/devcenter/_articles/en/reviews/account-security-draft.md

 Our Support Team will remove 2FA on your account.

-Please note that our Support Team can deny your request if they find removing 2FA from the account might pose a security risk.
+Please note that our Support Team can deny your request if they find removing 2FA from the account might pose a security risk on your Bitrise account.

 ## Generating personal access tokens manually